Hey, check out the forum! If you're logged in, you can participate!

 Family coverage

-One of GMRS's most appealing features is that a single license covers your immediate family members.
-Your spouse, children, parents, and siblings can all operate under your callsign at no additional cost.
-See Who Can Use Your License for full details on who qualifies.
+One of GMRS's most appealing features is that a single license covers your immediate family members per 95.1705(c)(2).
+This includes your spouse, children, stepchildren, parents, stepparents, siblings, grandparents, grandchildren, aunts, uncles, nieces, nephews, and in-laws - a broader list than many people expect.
+See Who Can Use Your License for full details.